"You can do it, and even if you can't, we won't think any less of you, man!"

 "If someone's in trouble, you help them out, even if they tried to pummel you into oblivion."

 She's the girl, basically.
 Somewhat prissy and spoiled, she doesn't always seem to "get" the situation, and is sometimes rather selfish without really realizing it.
 Often considered the weakest character in the English dub due to her more girly elements being overplayed in translation.
 She matures into a kind, sweet, pacifistic Messiah figure, befitting her status as holder of the Crest of Sincerity.
 However, once she realizes how high the stakes are, she breaks down and refuses to continue, but comes to realize that some fights simply must be fought.Mimi's family life isn't delved into much.
 Her parents are hopelessly in love and, like her, not always fully in-tune—but when the danger is ramped up, they prove very brave.
-In the conclusion of 02, she becomes a famous chef with her own TV show (a nutritionist in the original Japanese version).
+In the conclusion of 02, she becomes a famous chef with her own TV show.

 Limited Wardrobe: In the second season, Mimi becomes one of the most noticeable aversions to this trope in the entire franchise, changing her clothes and hairstyle at least four times over the course of the season.